mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 ## Overview

 !!! warning
     The Tower support for Azure Batch is currently in beta.
 Any feedback and suggestions are welcome.

+    In order to manage capacity during the global health pandemic, Microsoft has reduced core quotas for new Batch accounts.
+Depending on your region and subscription type, a newly-created account may not be entitled to any VMs without first making a service request to Azure.

+    Please see Azure's [Batch service quotas and limits](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#view-batch-quotas) page for further details.

 !!! note "Disclaimer"
     This guide assumes you have an existing [Azure Account](https://azure.microsoft.com/en-us).
 Sign up for a free Azure account [here](https://azure.microsoft.com/en-us/free/).